 If a tick attaches and is left undisturbed, it will remain on its host for 3-7 days depending on the stage it is at in its life cycle.

 The larvae of the tick will attach for 2-3 days, the nymphs for 4-5 days, and an adult (female) tick will remain attached for 7-10 days.

 Again, these are just averages and they can fluctuate depending on the species.

 Since a tick needs at least 36 hours of feeding to be engorged, an engorged tick indicates that it has been attached to your dog for at least 2 days.

-If the tick is not yet engorged, then it means it has only attached recently—possibly just a couple of hours.
+But if the tick is not yet engorged, then it means it attached recently—possibly just a couple of hours.

 So, once you see a tick on your dog, examine it to see if it’s engorged or not and that will tell you how long it has been attached.

 There are instances where you may find a tick that has dropped off your dog’s body—perhaps where he was resting or on his bed.

 How do you tell how long such a tick has been attached to your pup’s body?

 First, use the degree of engorgement to gauge.